ansible-community/antsibull/README.md

 This also includes a [Sphinx extension](https://www.sphinx-doc.org/en/master/) `sphinx_antsibull_ext` which provides a minimal CSS file to render the output of `antsibull-docs` correctly.

 Related projects are [antsibull-changelog](https://pypi.org/project/antsibull-changelog/) and [antsibull-docs](https://pypi.org/project/antsibull-docs/), which are in their own repositories ([antsibull-changelog repository](https://github.com/ansible-community/antsibull-changelog/), [antsibull-docs repository](https://github.com/ansible-community/antsibull-docs/)).
+Currently both are dependencies of antsibull.
+Therefore, the scripts contained in them will be available as well when installing antsibull.

 You can find a list of changes in [the Antsibull changelog](./CHANGELOG.rst).